mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Breadcrumbs

-- add a row below the current tab containing breadcrumbs
+- adds a row below the current tab containing breadcrumbs
 - can use to navigate to any other file in the project and to specific symbols (such as functions) in the current file
 - to enable, add `"breadcrumbs.enabled" = true,` to user settings
+- press ctrl-: (cmd-:) followed by arrow keys to navigate breadcrumbs
+- press enter to select breadcrumb under cursor

 ## Code Folding